werf/werf/docs/_includes/cli/werf_converge.md

       --allow-git-shallow-clone=false:
             Sign the intention of using shallow clone despite restrictions (default
             $WERF_ALLOW_GIT_SHALLOW_CLONE)
-      --config='':
+      --atomic=false:
+            Enable auto rollback of the failed release to the previous deployed release version
+            when current deploy process have failed ($WERF_ATOMIC by default) -R, --auto-rollback=false:
+            Enable auto rollback of the failed release to the previous deployed release version
+            when current deploy process have failed ($WERF_AUTO_ROLLBACK by default) --config='':
             Use custom configuration file (default $WERF_CONFIG or werf.yaml in working directory) --config-templates-dir='':